iantimmis/llm-samplers/docs/source/index.rst

 A Python library for advanced LLM sampling techniques, providing a collection of sophisticated sampling methods for language models.

+This documentation is also available online at `llm-samplers.readthedocs.io <https://llm-samplers.readthedocs.io/>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: